 Django Events Foundation North America (DEFNA) is a non-profit based in California USA.
 It was formed in 2015 at the request of the Django Software Foundation (DSF) to run DjangoCon US.
-The DSF have licensed DEFNA to run DjangoCon US for 2015, 2016 and 2017.
+The DSF have licensed DEFNA to run DjangoCon US for 2015-2022.
 Beyond DjangoCon US we also plan to be involved with other events in North America that cover the education and outreach of Django.

 Meet the DEFNA Board